Alcohol Abuse is Rampant but is Alcoholism Deadly?

 Recovery can be achieved if the person wants to badly enough.
 Denial can prevent a person seeking treatment and soon the alcoholic will not be asking “is alcoholism deadly” because they may have already gotten that answer.

 Inpatient facilities are the number one method of breaking alcoholism.
 They work in several ways:

 Going to an inpatient treatment facility is one of the best things an alcoholic can do for himself and his family.
 A person who completes a 30 day or longer inpatient treatment regime doubles their chance of long-term success.
-Forget what your spouse or your parents or a Judge or anyone else may tell you is a good idea – multi-faceted treatment that doubles your chance of success is just plain smart.
+Multi-faceted treatment that doubles your chance of success is a smart decision.

 If you are asking yourself “Is alcoholism deadly?”, call our toll-free number and one of our representatives can give you the information you need.